 The Fullhurst Community College Governing Body have the responsibility for raising standards through setting a clear strategic vision and ensuring accountability, monitoring and evaluation of the college's performance.
-If you would like to find out more about the Governing Body, please contact the college 0116 282 4326 or via email at email@example.com.
+If you would like to find out more about the Governing Body or would like to contact the Chair of Governors, please call main reception on 0116 282 4326 or email email@example.com.

 Please download the Fullhurst Community College Governing Body Membership for more information regarding the structure of the Governing Body.

 Attendance at recent Governing Body Meetings can be viewed on the attendance register.

 I am very proud to have been Chair of Governors at Fullhurst since September 2010 and be involved in such a vibrant, exciting and fast improving college.
 I am also Chair of the Board of a number of significant sub-regional and regional organisations, including Building Schools for the Future.
 I have 35 years’ experience as a Justice of the Peace and 40 years in the property market, skills I can use to support both the staff and pupils.
 I am Leicester City born and bred and believe that a good education is vital to opening up opportunities for young people and I hope that sharing my experiences inspires the pupils to work hard.
 In September 2012, I was listed in the Leicester Mercury as being one of the 200 most influential people in Leicestershire.
 I am currently the Managing Director of Richard Moore Professional Services specialising in general property advice particularly to the development industry, ranging from private individuals and local companies to national and multinational businesses and before that I was the founder/Managing Director of Moore and York Chartered Surveyors.